genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 When it comes to displaying the data, you can configure a **data server** to distribute the data to the front end.
 The data server is a GPAL component that streams the data in real time to subscribers such as a data grid component in the front end.
 You can also bind a button in the UI to an event (action) defined in your event handler.

 All of this managed by the Genesis low-code platform.
-You don't need to worry about inter-process communication or even how to connect the front end to the back end - for instance, the Platform handles a web socket connection between the browser and the data server for you.
-Just defining something as simple as:
+You don't need to worry about inter-process communication or even how to connect the front end to the back end as the Platform handles a web socket connection between the browser and the data server for you.
+Simply defining something as simple as the example below will get you a data grid showing all trades in real time:

 Back end
 ```kotlin